Bookmark This Site

 Give Easy Access

 To help prevent accidents, we used a portable potty which could be taken into any room of the house.
-Often when kids are playing they donīt want to stop to go to the bathroom.
+Often when kids are playing they don't want to stop to go to the bathroom.
 This way, the potty was right there when the need arose.

 Before You Start Toilet Training

-Before you even begin toilet training, decide which words you are going to use to refer to body fluids, functions and body parts.
+(3) Decide which words you are going to use to refer to body fluids, functions and body parts.
 It is best to be direct and consistent when potty training.
 To help teach the concept, you may want to let your child watch you use the toilet.
-If your child has other caregivers, talk to them about your plans, and develop a plan to ensure consistency.
+If your child has other caregivers, talk to them about your plans, and develop a plan to ensure consistency so everyone who is involved is using the same words.
+If everyone is using something different, the child can become confused and frustrated when asked to perform.
+Consistency is your best friend when it comes to potty training and using the same vocabulary everyday the same way will help move the progress forward--even if it's only a cenimeter at a time.

 Potty Bowel Movements

 You child may not want to pass a stool in a potty or toilet, especially if he does not have good support for his feet.
-Rather than fight this, let him have bowel movements in a diaper so that he doesnīt become constipated.
+Rather than fight this, let him have bowel movements in a diaper so that he doesn't become constipated.
 Constipation can make going to the bathroom painful.
 If it hurts, it is likely to take even longer to use the toilet.

 Toilet Seat Etiquette